runsonmypc/Interactive-Lab-Hub/Lab 3/README.md

 What didn't work:
 1. The device is not set up to customize the order beyond adding basic food items.
 It also cannot add comments to the order which the user may want to do.
+2. The system requires internet connectivity to make the API calls to Grubhub, so interruptions in the connection can cause problems.

 ### What worked well about the controller and what didn't?